arcadellama/plex-nowplaying/README.md

 - Green solid indicator for hardware transcoding, open indicator for software transcoding

 ### Dependencies
-- Just about any shell (sh, bash, zsh, fish, tcsh...)
+- Just about any shell (sh, bash, ksh, dash)
 - curl, wget, or fetch (looks in that order)

 ### Installation